 My big goal this year is to explore more of the UK now that I’m back living here full time.
-So when Southeastern challenged me to find all the best things to do in Ramsgate, England, I leapt at the chance!
+So when Southeastern challenged me to find all the best things to do in Ramsgate on the south coast of England, I leapt at the chance!
 The mission was to head to this small town in Kent in search of “hidden gems” – so I grabbed my camera and hit the rails!

 Ramsgate itself is a bit of a hidden gem.
 Less well known than its neighbours Margate and Broadstairs, and overshadowed in the British seaside leagues by places like Brighton and Blackpool, it can get overlooked.
 But it shouldn’t.
 Because, like anywhere in the UK, there’s so much to discover in Ramsgate if you only go looking for it.
 I spent two days in the pretty seaside town, and what I found took me by surprise!

 Check out my video above for a bit of an overview and insight into some of my favourite hidden gems.
 But keep reading below for more details and some in-depth information for things to do, eat, and see in Ramsgate.

 Roll over, Brighton!
 Ramsgate has its very own Arches; with tiny independent shops, galleries, and bars tucked into the red-brick Victorian archways alongside the harbour.
 Ramsgate proudly boasts the UK’s only Royal Harbour, and the pretty, yacht-filled marina has a rich history.